front-commerce/developers.front-commerce.com/source/docs/prismic/routable-types.md

 ```

 <blockquote class="warning">
-**Depth Limit** The Route Resolver is limited to retrieving data from 3 levels deep, please see the [Route Resolver example](https://prismic.io/docs/technologies/route-resolver-nuxtjs#route-resolver-examples) for more information.
+**Depth Limit:** The Route Resolver is limited to retrieving data from 2 levels deep, please see the [Route Resolver example](https://prismic.io/docs/technologies/route-resolver-nuxtjs#route-resolver-examples) for more information.
 </blockquote>

 ## Map GraphQL type to a component

 To map a GraphQL type to React component, create a file called `moduleRoutes.js` at the root of the `web` directory and add the following to it: